Immediate Dental Implants

 A perfect smile - in just one day

 Some patients are put off dental implant treatment by the time that it takes.
-We can offer you Immediate Fixed Teeth in a day!
+We can offer you Immediate Fixed Teeth using dental implants in a day!
 This can be for a single missing tooth to a full set of teeth.
 The original idea was developed by Nobel Biocare with their ‘All on 4’ solution.
 This technique is widely available on most implant systems now.
 It’s not always suitable for everyone.

 Don’t suffer needlessly with uncomfortable and insecure dentures, failing crowns and bridgework or loose teeth that need extracting.
 Join us for a free, no obligation consultation to discover how you can get instantly beautiful and secure teeth in a day.